yo-sarawut/materials/DocDock/content/python/learn_python/files/directory.md

 +++
-title = "Python: String"
+title = "Python: Directory"
-weight = 4
+weight = 2
 +++

 In this tutorial you will learn to create, format, modify and delete strings in Python.
 Also, you will be introduced to various string operations and functions.